FPIC - Food Processing Innovation Center

 How the Product Center Can Help You:

-To find an Innovation Counselor or HI-VAT Team Member in your area to discuss your business or product needs with, you can:
+To find an Innovation Counselor or Accelerated Growth Services Team Member in your area to discuss your business or product needs with, you can:

 - Submit your Request for Counseling to us online.